BombayBrownBoy09/nlp-ingredient-reccomender/README.md

 `python scripts/doc2vec_build.py`

 This will output a pickled model under `models/doc2vec_model`.
 Additionally, will output ingredient document vectors in a csv for ingredient recommendations later under `data/outputs/ingredient_doc2vec.csv`.
-To skip this step, download from the repo Box linked above and place in `models` folder.
+To skip this step, download from the repo Box linked above and place in `models` folder and the relevant csv to the `data/outputs` directory.

 To get recommendations on a recipe, run the following from the home directory: